Herbert Hoover Is the Model Republicans Need

 To encourage and hasten that movement, the conservative intellectual world of the time condemned Hoover fully as fiercely as any Democratic partisan had ever done.
 He had signed the Smoot-Hawley tariff.
 He had raised taxes in 1931.
 Calvin Coolidge and even the intensely mediocre Warren Harding were championed and rehabilitated.
 Hoover was blamed for wrecking their prosperous legacy.
 When Ronald Reagan, always conscious of himself as the great historic bookend to Franklin Roosevelt, ordered a portrait of a precursor for his Cabinet room, he selected Coolidge, not Hoover.

 None of this made intellectual or historical sense.
 The Republicans of the 1920s had passed—and Warren Harding had signed—a much more burdensome tariff than Smoot-Hawley in 1922.
 It was the 1922 tariff that barred European exports from the U.S. marketplace.
 That tariff compelled nations rebuilding themselves from the First World War to obtain dollars by piling peacetime borrowing atop wartime borrowing, rather than by running trade surpluses, as economic theory would recommend.
-If tariffs caused the depression, Harding and Coolidge should have shared it.
+If tariffs caused the Depression, Harding and Coolidge should have shared it.

 Hoover did indeed raise taxes in 1931.
 He did so because the alternative was to quit the gold standard, as Britain would do in September 1931.
 Under the gold standard of the time, the United States promised to sell an ounce of gold for $20.67 to anyone who wanted to buy it.
 In times of budget deficits, more speculators would buy gold—confronting the United States with the risk of running out.
 The only way to stop such runs on the bank was by raising interest rates and balancing budgets.
 Hoover’s critics are right that this was precisely the wrong thing to do in 1931.
 But many of them also passionately championed a gold standard that required the policies they opposed.
 This was not tenable.